androve2k/password-generator-js/README.md

 Yes, in Node 19+ where `crypto.getRandomValues()` is available on the global object.
 For older Node versions, use the native `crypto` module instead.

 **Why no npm package?**
 Keeping this dependency-free and copy-pasteable on purpose.
-If there's demand, I'll publish `@roversia/password-generator` — [open an issue](https://github.com/andrearoversi/password-generator-js/issues) if you want it.
+If there’s demand, I’ll publish `@roversia/password-generator` — [open an issue](https://github.com/androve2k/password-generator-js/issues) if you want it.

 ## Related